IIITLucknowSWEngg/CSITTeam016/architecture.md

 ### Conclusion
-The detailed architecture of the Hashcode platform is designed to be modular, scalable, and efficient, ensuring a robust environment for competitive programming.
-The use of PlantUML diagrams helps in visualizing the interactions and structure of the platform's components.
+The architecture of the Hashcode platform is designed to be modular, scalable, and resilient, ensuring a seamless experience for all users.
+By leveraging industry-standard tools and practices, this architecture lays a strong foundation for future growth and feature expansions.

 ---